open-fsharp/open-fsharp.github.io/cfp/conference.md

 					<div class="section-head">
 						<h2 class="header-title">TOPICS</h2>
 					</div>
                     <p>Whatever topic you find exciting - we want to hear about it!
 Of course, it should be F# related.
 In general, we are looking for talks focusing on practical applications of F#, and how the language can be used to build great solutions.
-We are particularly interested in topics such as cross platform development (dot net core and/or mono), mobile applications (Xamarin), Fable, design patterns, and testing.</p>
+Not sure what we are looking for?
+Here are a couple of possible topics:  cross platform development (.NET Core and/or mono), mobile and web applications, Fable, design patterns, and testing.
+					Still not sure?
+Reach out to us at <a href="mailto:cfp@openfsharp.org">cfp@openfsharp.org</a></p>
 				</div><!-- /.conference-main -->
                 <div class="conference-main">
 					<div class="section-head">